tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 Specifically, in Plasma, when a participant cannot access block data of a Plasma chain, the participant can move her asset/token from the Plasma chain to the root chain (or the parent Plasma chain) by executing the “exit” mechanism.
 The participant then needs to wait for an amount of time, i.e. 1 week, in order for other participants to submit a fraud proof if the exit execution is falsified.

-In order to maintain fast confirmation time as in the current TomoChain PoSV design and to have the shards’ liveness, our approach is driven by an incentive and mutual verification game.
+In order to maintain fast confirmation time as in the current Tao DPOS design and to have the shards’ liveness, our approach is driven by an incentive and mutual verification game.
 The latter aims at providing both fast confirmation and detection of Byzantiness of a block.

 By utilizing the very strong incentivizing-penalizing incentive-driven mutual verification game, challengers are strongly encouraged to work hard in order to keep the system safe and secure and shard masternodes are discouraged to act maliciously.